News Department

 Erratic driver complaint leads to DWI arrest in Byram Township

-BYRAM TOWNSHIP, NJ (Sussex County) – A Morris County man is facing a slew of charges after he was allegedly driving erratically in Byram Township.
+BYRAM TOWNSHIP, NJ (Sussex County) – A Sussex County man is facing a driving while intoxicated charge after he was allegedly driving erratically in Byram Township.

-Matthews was charged with driving while intoxicated, refusal to submit to breath tests, failure to install ignition interlock device on vehicle, consumption of an alcoholic beverage by the driver, open alcoholic beverage container in the vehicle, driving while suspended, failure to maintain lane, reckless driving and failure to possess a driver’s license.
-He was released pending a court appearance, police said.
+Rubino was charged with driving while intoxicated, refusal to submit to breath tests, careless driving, reckless driving and failure to observe traffic lanes.
+He was then released to a friend pending a court appearance, police said.

 Jay Edwards